-It distinguishes between scientific disciplines and reports developments between 2014 and 2017.
-The focus of the report is on distribution according to gender, place of employment prior to joining the group and the funding of researchers.
+They distinguish between scientific disciplines and report developments between 2014 and 2017 (CRCs) or 2018 (RTGs).
+The focus of the reports is on distribution according to gender, place of employment prior to joining the group and the funding of researchers.

 The reform of the federal system in 2006 and the ensuing end of the University Construction Act saw the rearrangement of major instrumentation programmes for universities.
 They were devised as a result of Articles 91b and 143c of the Basic Law, which cover the joint responsibilities of federal and state governments and financial compensation.
 This report provides information about the development of the major instrumentation programmes up until 2017.

 “The study ‘Kleine Fächer – große Dynamik’ (Small Disciplines – Big Dynamism) investigates how often researchers in small disciplines submit proposals to DFG funding programmes.
 The study focuses on their participation in coordinated programmes such as Collaborative Research Centres and Research Training Groups.

 The study ‘Research Funding and Career Paths – Comparative Study on DFG Programmes for Research Career Support’ examines the career paths of applicants in programmes for early career researchers to investigate whether the associated funding objectives are achieved.